sirosen/sirosen.github.io/_posts/2014-04-10-heartbleed.md

 > Sxdy dro fkvvoi yp Nokdr<br />
 > Byno dro csh rexnbon.

-To decipher the message, knowing that it is protected with a Caesarian Cipher, all you need to do is guess the correct shift value -- and there are only 25 of those of interest.
+To decipher the message, assuming (or even better, somehow knowing) that it is protected with a Caesarian cipher, all you need to do is guess the correct shift value -- and there are only 25 to guess from.
-It is simple enough to write a program that does this in the modern world, but even guessing with pen and paper it should be easy enough to figure out.
+A computer can do this easily, but honestly, it’s not too hard for a human, either.
-If you write a small program to do this, you would find that with a shift value of -10, the message decodes to the first verse of *The Charge of the Light Brigade*:
+If you write a small program to do this (or use a pen and paper), you would find that with a shift value of -10, the message decodes to the first verse of *The Charge of the Light Brigade*:

 > Half a league, half a league,<br />
 > Half a league onward,<br />